The unspoken half of those platitudes actually says quite a lot and is likely not the intended message.

 When my dad died, I couldn’t help but notice Things People Say at Funerals.
 I heard the usual things like, at least he lived a long life.
 At least he’s in a better place now.
 At least he isn’t suffering.
 And so on.
 People said these things to try to make me feel better, but I didn’t really feel comforted by such statements.
 At least statements really aren’t helpful.

-In her book, (chapter 2), Devine talks about how the second, unspoken part of platitude statements diminishes your pain.
+In her book, (chapter 2), Devine talks about how the second, unspoken half of those platitude statements, diminishes your pain.
 Specifically she says this:

 The problem is, there’s an implied second half of the sentence in all those familiar lines.
 That second half of the sentence unintentionally dismisses or diminishes your pain; it erases what is true now in favor of some alternative experience.
 That ghost-sentence tells you it’s not OK to feel how you feel.